RoshellChristina/PawSense-Pycharm-Codes/README.md

 .venv\Scripts\activate         # Windows
 pip install -r requirements.txt

-Download the trained models and necessary artifacts from Google Drive and place them in the following structure:
+Download the trained models and necessary artifacts from Google Drive and place them in the appropriate places

-project-root/
-│
-├─ dog_emotion_classifier.h5
-├─ class_indices.json
-├─ disease_prediction/
-│   ├─ final_model.h5
-│   ├─ preprocessor.pkl
-│   ├─ label_encoder.pkl
-│   └─ symptoms.json
-├─ pipeline.pkl

 Ensure the folder names match exactly for the Flask apps to locate the files correctly.